An Antwerp Visitor Guide and Photo Gallery

 What we can suggest is not to miss trying while in Antwerp.

-2. Chocolate – Belgium is famous for its chocolate, that is why you will see chocolate shops everywhere in Antwerp.
-There are a lot of world-famous brands in Antwerp, but nothing beats locally made chocolate.
+2. Chocolate – Belgium is famous for its chocolate, so that you will see chocolate shops everywhere in Antwerp.
+There are a lot of world-famous brands in Antwerp, but nothing beats locally-made chocolate.
 Sjokolat was one of these hidden gems for chocolate.

 How Do You Get to Antwerp

 The largest airport in Belgium is Brussels Airport.
 You can reach Antwerpen Centraal Station in 36 minutes by train.
 Take the Intercity Direct to Amsterdam Central.